These homemade coconut popsicles are EASY! They're drizzled with fast-setting dark chocolate and almonds and taste just

 - ⅓ cup chopped dark chocolate or semisweet or milk chocolate

-- 2 tsp coconut oil refined or unrefined
+- 2 teaspoon coconut oil refined or unrefined

 - ¼ cup sliced almonds roughly chopped

 - Add coconut flakes to the bowl of a food processor and pour in one cup of the coconut milk (either is fine).
 Pulse until the coconut flakes are broken up into smaller pieces.

 - Pour popsicle mixture even into popsicle molds and place in handles.
 Freeze for 3 hours or so, or until completely frozen through.